9 best face oils - tried and tested hydrating oils for every skin type, with expert advice on how to use them

 "It’s a common misconception that oils and even oil-based cleansers aren’t suitable for those with oily skin.
 Our skin produces its own natural oil – sebum – so oil is easily absorbed through the existing oil pathways and helps the skin to regulate its own production."

-Dr Mazin Al-Khafaji, world leading clinician in Chinese medicine and founder of Dermatology M agrees that anyone can use a face oil and that in fact, these trusty products will complement and enhance the skin products you are using.
-"In combination with moisturizers, they lock in hydration, and they offer a perfect base to use before applying makeup," he explains.
+Dr Mazin Al-Khafaji, world-leading clinician in Chinese medicine and founder of Dermatology M, agrees that anyone can use a face oil and that, in fact, these trusty products will complement and enhance the skin products you are using.
+"In combination with moisturisers, they lock in hydration and offer a perfect base to use before applying makeup," he explains.

 Naidu agrees that using face oils in the morning and evening is fine - if it suits your skin type and environment.
 "If you have very oily skin and live in a humid climate, evening application will be more comfortable," she suggests.

-Hall adds that how, and in which part of your skincare routine, face oils are applied is important.
-As a rule of thumb, she suggests that they should be applied after your moisturizer as the last step in your evening routine and just before the best facial sunscreen in your morning routine.
+Hall adds that how face oils are applied is important.
+As a rule of thumb, she suggests that they should be applied after your moisturiser as the last step in your evening routine and just before the best facial sunscreen in your morning routine.

 "They are actually less hydrating than you think when used on their own," warns Hall.
 "So what you apply and lock in beforehand is really important."

-Hall also suggests, for anybody wondering how to use a gua sha, that using the best face oils is a sure-fire way to enhance your gua sha and facial massage as they, "help to reduce pull and tugging on the skin that can lead to inflammation and redness."
+Hall also suggests, for anybody wondering how to use a gua sha, that using the best face oils is a sure-fire way to enhance your gua sha and facial massage as they "help to reduce pulling and tugging on the skin that can lead to inflammation and redness."

 Will face oils give me acne?

-Putting oil onto an already congested face may seem like utter insanity, and a one-way ticket to breakout central.
-However, the experts say that isn't the case and that if you're on the quest to discover how to get rid of acne, maybe you actually need an oil.
+Putting oil onto an already congested face may seem like a one-way ticket to breakout central.
+However, the experts say that isn't the case and that if you're on the quest to discover how to get rid of acne, you may actually need an oil.

 "Face oils will not give you acne and in some cases can help to control it," explains Naidu.
 "The key is to use the appropriate facial oil for your specific concern."

-Al-Khafaji adds, "it seems counterintuitive to use face oils on acne-prone skin, but some of them are eminently suitable for those experiencing can.
-They can dramatically improve the appearance of acne-scarred skin, as well as smooth and rebalance the skin so as to prevent further breakouts."
+Al-Khafaji adds: "It seems counterintuitive to use face oils on acne-prone skin, but some of them are eminently suitable for those experiencing acne.
+They can dramatically improve the appearance of acne-scarred skin, as well as smooth and rebalance the skin, preventing further breakouts."

-She explains that some oils are far worse than others and coconut oil is definitely one to be avoided.
-"That said there are some face oils out there that are non-comedogenic and some people find that they get on fine with [coconut oil] but I would be cautious."
+She explains that some oils are better than others, and coconut oil is definitely one to be avoided.
+"That said, there are some face oils out there that are non-comedogenic and some people find that they get on fine with [coconut oil], but I would be cautious."

 Aoife Hanna